JarinSultana/api-test-with-docker/README.md

 🔹 mongo: MongoDB database

-All backend services are connected via the network-test.
+All backend services are connected via the project-network.

 ## Docker Services (Test)